IndieSquare/IndieCoreAndroid/README.md

 ## Request user's IndieSquare wallet address and verify user owns address through message signature

-You must add your apps urlscheme (represented by MYURLSCHEME) in your plist, so IndieSquare and return to your app after users authorizes address usage.
+You must add your apps urlscheme (represented by MYURLSCHEME) in your plist, so IndieSquare can return to your app after users authorizes address usage.

 ```
   ic.getAddressFromWallet("MYURLSCHEME", new IndieCore.CallbackObject() {